Environmental Information Regulations

-The Environmental Information Regulations 2004 (EIRs) give a general right of access to all the environmental information held by the council providing one or more of the exemptions does not apply.
+The Environmental Information Regulations 2004 (EIRs) give you a general right of access to all the environmental information held by the Council, providing no exceptions apply.

 What is environmental information?

 The definition of environmental information is very wide and includes written, electronic, visual or audio information on: